Adithyan-m/STM32f401_SPI_driver/README.md

 ## Functions

-Refer to the inline comments included the timer.c and spi.c files to understand the funtions
+Refer to the inline comments included in the timer.c and spi.c files, to understand the capabilities of each functions